 Investigate any person who owns at least 10% of a company through due diligence

-Companies who collect beneficial ownership information down to 10% would know who they are really doing business with, keeping their company even safer from illicit activity and decreasing their exposure.
+- Better due diligence: Companies who collect beneficial ownership information down to 10% would know who they are really doing business with, keeping their company and investments even safer from illicit activity and decreasing their exposure.
 Detailed knowledge of who you are dealing with is the best defense against undesirable associations.

-The most important benefit however, is garnering public trust.
+- Public trust: The most important benefit however, is garnering public trust.
 Companies and individuals are more likely to do business with an entity that it knows is protecting its investment.